piyush0/Clickey/README.md

 #### Note
 Will require system permissions when you'll run it for the first time.

-For Linux/Windows : (Assuming you have java installed)
+Using Command Line : (Assuming you have java installed)
 ```
 git clone https://github.com/piyush0/Clickey